goodgoodwish/csv/README.md

 # Performance and concurrency

 ## Streaming
-async parallel processing by streaming buffer_unordered.
+async parallel processing by streaming buffered(), buffer up stream items to at most n futures. buffer_unordered() may generate bad state data.

+Todo: multi thread. send transaction requests for same client to same thread may help improve the throughput.

 ## Concurrency
 use RW lock for create a new client.